User Guide

 Stitching

 Each subimage is put into a matrix of column due to camera index and row due to no of stripes in final scanner image.
+If timeout if used and the time expires, the missing columns is filled with static pixel values.

 Installation